thibmeu/draft-darling-key-directory-over-http/draft-darling-key-directory-over-http.md

 {::boilerplate bcp14-tagged}

-# System

-Participants
+The following terms are used throughout this document:

 Client: using public key material

 Server: Exposing public key material

 Mirror: Intermediary between client and server.
 May cache data, and act as a privacy proxy

+Metadata: Public data associated to a public key

+# Architecture

+Participants

 ## Cache behaviour